North Carolina Central hosts Hupstead and Maryland-Eastern Shore - WTOP News

 Durham, North Carolina; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Maryland-Eastern Shore takes on the North Carolina Central Eagles after Troy Hupstead scored 22 points in Maryland-Eastern Shore’s 75-67 win against the Coppin State Eagles.
+BOTTOM LINE: Maryland-Eastern Shore visits the North Carolina Central Eagles after Troy Hupstead scored 22 points in Maryland-Eastern Shore’s 75-67 win against the Coppin State Eagles.

-The Eagles are 8-2 in home games.
-North Carolina Central ranks second in the MEAC in team defense, allowing 68.2 points while holding opponents to 41.6% shooting.
+The Eagles are 8-2 on their home court.
+North Carolina Central is 5-6 against opponents over .500.

-The Hawks have gone 3-6 against MEAC opponents.
-Maryland-Eastern Shore is 4-10 in games decided by 10 points or more.
+The Hawks are 3-6 against MEAC opponents.
+Maryland-Eastern Shore allows 70.0 points to opponents while being outscored by 4.1 points per game.

-North Carolina Central’s average of 7.1 made 3-pointers per game this season is only 0.5 more made shots on average than the 6.6 per game Maryland-Eastern Shore allows.
-Maryland-Eastern Shore averages 6.1 made 3-pointers per game this season, 0.5 more makes per game than North Carolina Central allows.
+North Carolina Central is shooting 45.0% from the field this season, 1.1 percentage points higher than the 43.9% Maryland-Eastern Shore allows to opponents.
+Maryland-Eastern Shore averages 65.9 points per game, 2.3 fewer than the 68.2 North Carolina Central gives up.

-TOP PERFORMERS: Fred Cleveland Jr. averages 2.5 made 3-pointers per game for the Eagles, scoring 15.1 points while shooting 36.7% from beyond the arc.
+TOP PERFORMERS: Fred Cleveland Jr. is averaging 15.1 points, 4.8 assists and 1.5 steals for the Eagles.
+Ja’Darius Harris is averaging 15.7 points over the last 10 games for North Carolina Central.

 LAST 10 GAMES: Eagles: 6-4, averaging 75.2 points, 36.0 rebounds, 11.6 assists, 6.2 steals and 2.2 blocks per game while shooting 45.8% from the field.
 Their opponents have averaged 67.1 points per game.